Plant Growth Chemicals

-- A stolon is a specialized stem that grows on the soil surface and forms a daughter plantlet at one or more of its nodes.
-Some plants that have stolons, such as periwinkle Vinca minor, make good ground covers because they spread easily (Figure 3–16).
+- Stolons are specialized stems that grow on the soil surface and form a daughter plantlet at one or more of their nodes.
+Some plants that have stolons, such as periwinkle Vinca minor, make good ground covers because they spread easily (Figure 3–14).
 Stolons are sometimes called runners, but technically runners are a subgroup of stolons.
 Examples of plants with runners are strawberries, and spider plants.

-- Spurs (Figure 3–17) are short, stubby, lateral stems that arise from the main stem and are common on such fruit trees as pears, apples, and cherries.
+- Spurs (Figure 3–16) are short, stubby, lateral stems that arise from the main stem and are common on such fruit trees as pears, apples, and cherries.
 Spurs are where these trees can bear fruit.
-If severe pruning is done close to fruit bearing spurs, the spurs can revert to long, nonfruiting stems.
+If severe pruning is done close to fruit-bearing spurs, the spurs can revert to long, non-fruiting stems.

 Many types of modified stems can be found beneath the soil.
 These belowground stems are often confused with roots.
 If you find the presence of buds, leaf scars, or nodes, you have an underground stem, not a root.
 These modified stems are energy-storage organs.

-- Rhizomes are specialized stems that grow horizontally at or just below the soil surface and serve as a storage organ and a means of propagation in some plants (Figure 3–19).
+- Rhizomes are specialized stems that grow horizontally at or just below the soil surface and serve as a storage organ and a means of propagation in some plants (Figure 3–18).
 Aerial stems with leaves grow from one end of the rhizome, and roots grow from the other end.
-Some rhizomes are compressed and fleshy, such as those of irises (Figure 3–20).
+Some rhizomes are compressed and fleshy, such as those of irises.
 They can also be slender with elongated internodes as in bent grass.
 Johnsongrass (Sorghum halepense) is a hated weed because of the spreading capability of its rhizomes.

 Thorns, spines, and prickles are terms you may see used interchangeably to describe the sharp projections on plants that protect them from being eaten by herbaceous animals.
 There are, however, botanical differences between these projections.
-Thorns are a modification of a stem or branch, which means they can be branched or not, have leaves or not, and they arise from a bud (Figure 3–24). .
-A black locust tree (Robinia pseudoacacia) has thorns.
-Spines are modified leaves, leaflets, petioles, or stipules (Figure 3–25).
-Blackberries and wintergreen barberry (Berberis juliane) have spines.
+Thorns are a modification of a stem or branch, which means they can be branched or not, have leaves or not, and they arise from a bud (Figure 3–22).
+A honey locust tree (Gleditsia triacanthos) has thorns.
+Spines are modified leaves, leaflets, petioles, or stipules (Figure 3–23).
+Wintergreen barberry (Berberis juliane) has spines.
 Despite the adage, every rose does not have thorns.
-The sharp projections on roses are modified epidural cells called prickles.
-Prickles can occur anywhere along the plant and are much easier to remove than thorns or spines (Figure 3–26).
+The sharp projections on roses (Rosa) and blackberries (Rubus) are are modified epidural cells called prickles.
+Prickles can occur anywhere along the plant and are much easier to remove than thorns or spines (Figure 3–24).

 A flower bud consists of a short stem with embryonic floral parts.